 Some schools may already have this technology available or may be planning to get it.

 Arrangements for distributing resources and funding for equipment vary throughout the UK.
-If your child has a statement of special educational needs, the help that is detailed on their statement (which may include special equipment) must be provided.
+If your child has a statement of special educational needs, the help that is detailed on their statement (which may include special equipment) must be given.

 While the same basic rules apply to all children, the Education Authority can decide to provide transport on a case by case basis for a child with disabilities.